dalenewman/Cfg-NET/Articles/EnvironmentsAndParameters.md

         this.Load(xml);
     }

+    // this sets the default environment
     [Cfg(value="")]
     public string Environment {get; set;}

+    // this contains different environment variables
     [Cfg(required = false)]
     public List<Environment> Environments { get; set; }
 }

-class Environment : CfgNode {
+// each environment has a name, and a collection of parameters class Environment : CfgNode {

     [Cfg(required = true)]